ajaynema/oc-ajay/src/tmf/tmf639/Readme.md

 Q - What are the resource inventory life cycle event supported?

-Q - How to run the TMF642 alarm web service ?
+Q - How to run the TMF639 Resource Inventory Web Service ?

     cd $SRC/tmf/tmf639
     python3 resource_inventory_web_service.py